flare-s/expenses-tracker/README.md

 - [x] Show the expenses in a list.

-- [ ] Categorize the expenses by date.
+- [x] Filter the expenses by date.

 - [ ] Display the total value of the expenses.